bobleesj/github-pages-with-docker/_posts/2024-08-31-conda-forge-distribute.md

 Then, follow the steps:

-1. Fork/clone the feedstock repository.
+1. Fork and clone the feedstock repository.
 2. Create a PR with the updated `sha256` and `version`.
 3. **Important** - In the PR, write `@conda-forge-admin please rerender` as a new comment.
 4. Wait for CI tests to pass.